AmandaZou/lectures/README.md

 Sep.
 04 | We finished looking at Chapter 3 in APM, though we will defer the discussion of dummy variables a bit.
 Sep.
 06 | We discussed the ideas behind data splitting and resampling.
 We gave a thorough discussion of the bootstrap Sep.
 09 | We covered the implementation of R of data splitting and resampling given by the package caret Sep.
 11 | Gave a brief overview of parallelism.
-Sep.
-13 |
-Sep.
-16 |
+Started discussing how to judge performance in regression models Sep.
+13 | Continued our discussion of judging performance, this time with classification models Sep.
+16 | We covered sensitivity/specificity/precision/recall and adjusting the probability threshold for turning probability estimates into classifications
 Sep.
 18 |
 Sep.
 20 |
 Sep.
 23 |